dobrunov/random_cats_from_api_2/README.md

-# random cats_from_api_2
+# Random cats from api (v.2)
-Get random facts and random image from API and save with Hive database
+Get random cat facts and random image from API and save with Hive database